ngocdiem1415/FE/README.md

 # FE
-This is the workspace for the Project Chat
+This is the workspace for the Project AppChat